The Ultimate Guide to Waistcoats

-At Favourbrook, we pride ourselves on having one of the most extensive and unique collections of formal waistcoats in the world.
-Our seasonal collections are available to purchase online but in both our London stores in the Piccadilly Arcade and Pall Mall, we have considerably more unique pieces for you to discover.
+At Favourbrook, we pride ourselves on having one of the most extensive and unique collections of formal waistcoats in the world, housed in our Piccadilly Arcade store, as well as our Pall Mall boutique.
+The Piccadilly Arcade store specialises in men's accessories, which is why so many of our valued customers go there to update their waistcoat collections.
 Despite the waistcoat becoming all but redundant in casualwear these days, when it comes to formalwear and sartorial occasion dressing, the waistcoat is indispensable, not least because it is the largest piece of sartorial real estate on your body upon which you can build a semblance of personality and individuality.

-Whether you are getting married or are attending an event with a formal dress code, your choice of waistcoat will go quite some way to determining if you look your very best.
+Whether you are getting married or are attending an event with a formal dress code, your choice of waistcoat will go quite some way to determining the success of your look.
 From considering the colour and fabric to the cut and style, choosing a waistcoat is not a decision to take lightly, which is why we have deep-dived into its history to understand its purpose and legacy in the annals of sartorial menswear.

 Vested Interest